techoctave/techoctave.com/charts/index.markdown

 ## Great products begin with great components.

-<strong>Every day respected brands rely on our Gauge Suite.</strong> From small proprietorships to research institutions and every thing in-between.
+<strong>Every day respected brands rely on our JavaScript Charts.</strong> From small proprietorships to research institutions and every thing in-between.
 All satisfied customers:

 ![customers](/images/customers.png)